Only in Australia for a short time but need travel insurance? Find out if you're eligible for short-term visitors travel insurance

 Travel insurance policies for short-term visitors to Australia cover a wide range of risks, from medical expenses and cancellation fees to personal liability and rental vehicle excess.
 However, if you only want medical cover during your time in Australia, you might be better off with private health insurance cover designed for overseas visitors.

-These policies are offered by some Australian health insurers, not travel insurance providers, and they don’t include cover for things like lost luggage, trip cancellations or rental vehicle insurance excess.
+These policies are offered by some Australian health insurers, not travel insurance brands, and they don’t include cover for things like lost luggage, trip cancellations or rental vehicle insurance excess.

 If you’re visiting Australia temporarily to work or travel, these policies can provide access to Australia’s private healthcare system.
 Depending on the policy you choose, you may be able to receive cover for treatment as a private patient in a private or public hospital, medical and treatment costs, emergency ambulance transport, pharmacy services and more.